GenericMappingTools/gmt/doc_modern/rst/source/GMT_Changes.rst

    or adding vector heads at the ends of the lines (**+v**).

 *  :doc:`plot3d` also has the new **-SE-**\ *diameter* shorthand as well as the **-N** modifiers for handling periodic plot symbols.
-Like, psxy it gets the same improvements to quoted lines and adds decorated lines as a new symbol.
+Like, plot it gets the same improvements to quoted lines and adds decorated lines as a new symbol.
 Likewise, the **-L** option has been enhanced to create envelope polygons around y(x), say for confidence envelopes (modifiers **+b**\ \|\ **d**\ \|\ **D**), and to complete a closed polygon by adding selected corners (modifiers **+xl**\ \|\ **r**\ \|\ *x0* or **+yb**\ \|\ **t**\ \|\ *y0*).
    The slip-vector symbol can now optionally accept a vector-head angle [30].
-   Finally, to match :doc:`psxy` we have added the option **-T** for specifying no data input.
+   Finally, to match :doc:`plot` we have added the option **-T** for specifying no data input.

 *  :doc:`sample1d` spline selection option **-F** can now accept the optional modifiers **+1** or **+2** which will compute